Topic-specific policies

 “The scope of this document is clearly delimited on information and communication technology (ICT) readiness for business continuity.
 Readiness of ICT for business continuity means that ICT and its operational capabilities demonstrate the ability to achieve desired business continuity objectives in case of a disruption affecting ICT.”

-‘True contingency thinking’ involves the organisation’s flexibility, capability, resources and dogged determination to cope with whatever situations actually eventuate, preparing for the uncertainties and challenges ahead.
-The draft revised standard only refers once to ‘contingency’, as a garbled note to a definition of “ICT readiness”.
+Contingency planning involves developing the organisation’s flexibility, capability, resources and dogged determination to cope with whatever situations actually eventuate, preparing for the uncertainties and challenges ahead.
+What will actually happen following an incident is contingent on the situation that occurs, its significance (reflecting its scale, nature, timing, implications for the business etc.) and the resources available (surviving!) at that point.
+The draft revised standard only refers once to ‘contingency’, as a convoluted note to the definition of [ICT] readiness.

 < Previous standard ^ Up a level ^ Next standard >